Fayetteville-Perry Administration

 Google Apps for Education

-Fayetteville-Perry Local schools has chosen G Suite for Education and is available for all staff and students grades K-12.
+Fayetteville-Perry Local Schools has chosen G Suite for Education and is available for all staff and students grades K-12.

 G Suite for Education is a web-based suite of programs provided by Google for schools to use.

-All of the G Suite services can be accessed from anywhere you have an Internet connection (school, home, smart phone, etc.)
+All of the G Suite services can be accessed from anywhere you have an Internet connection (school, home, smartphone, etc.)

 Since G Suite is all online, it is the same everywhere you use it.
 There is no issue with having one version of a program at home and a different version at school.